 Between 1 January and 27 March, Lagos State recorded 10 confirmed cases of diphtheria, a serious bacterial infection caused by Corynebacterium diphtheriae, which produces a toxin responsible for severe complications.
 The State’s Commissioner for Health, Akin Abayomi disclosed this in a statement signed on 30 March by the Director of Public Affairs in the Ministry of Health, Tunbosun Ogunbanwo.
 According to the statement, laboratory tests conducted on 76 samples confirmed 10 positive cases, while 63 samples returned negative.
 Prof. Abayomi noted that suspected cases fluctuated over the period, with some days recording as many as 15 cases and others as…

-Wasiu Abatan’s ordinary day at the Lagos-Ogun border tollgate took a horrific turn on 14 February after a routine task became a desperate fight for survival.
+Wasiu Abatan cheats death on an ordinary day at the Lagos-Ogun border tollgate which took a horrific turn after a routine task became a desperate fight for survival.
 The 33-year-old was collecting levies from tricycle operators when a Hilux lost control and rammed into him.
 In the blink of an eye, the vehicle’s front and rear tyres had crushed his stomach, leaving him struggling to breathe.
 “I remember the moment my body hit the ground.
 Out of reflex, I jumped up so that another vehicle wouldn’t crush me.
-It was then I felt an unbearable pain, but worse than that pain was…
+It was then I felt an unbearable pain, but worse than that…